-Next along the line is the squat and restrained ex-offices of the Cunard Line – now largely empty office space.
+Next along the line of The Three Graces is the squat and restrained ex-offices of the Cunard Line – now largely empty office space.
 The building’s simple outline owes much to the grand Italian palazzos lining the Venitian waterfront (suitably enough, for a shipping line), and is the work of Willink and Thicknesse, with Arthur Davis (of Mewes and Davis) as consultant.

 However, in common with much of Liverpool’s turn of the century architectural gold-rush, the Cunard’s s elevations, decorated with French classical details point towards the American beaux-arts buildings of McKim Mead and White in New York and Chicago.

 Within, the grand wood-panelled board rooms, the Corinthian columns and the marble-lined toilets (they’re something else, we can tell you) and elegant proportions were supposed to provide a glimpse of life aboard one of Cunard’s sleek liners.
 On the ground floor, the first class passenger waiting room – recently used as an art gallery for the Biennial – is a jaw-dropping example of early 20th century corporate muscle; all fluted columns, stone panelled reveals and stone coffered ceilings.